moov-io/watchman/README.md

 An `Authorization` header will also be sent with the `authToken` provided when setting up the watch.
 Clients should verify this token to ensure authenticated communicated.

+Webhook notifications are ran after the OFAC data is successfully refreshed, which is determined by the `OFAC_DATA_REFRESH` environmental variable.

 ##### Watching a specific Customer or Company by ID

 OFAC supports sending a webhook periodically when a specific [Company](https://api.moov.io/#operation/addCompanyWatch) or [Customer](https://api.moov.io/#operation/addCustomerWatch) is to be watched.
 This is designed to update another system about an OFAC entry's sanction status.

 ##### Watching a customer or company name

 OFAC supports sending a webhook periodically with a free-form name of a [Company](https://api.moov.io/#operation/addCompanyNameWatch) or [Customer](https://api.moov.io/#operation/addCustomerNameWatch).
 This allows external applications to be notified when an entity matching that name is added to the OFAC list.
+The match percentage will be included in the JSON payload.

 ## Getting Help